If there’s something we never tire of, it’s freshness. And that freshness has just moved closer to us!

 With a longterm hospitality background in extended family restaurants ‘Fig & Olive’ and the traceable seed to plate ‘Farmhouse’ in LA, Jem Jacinto says:

-“We started the business to bring our family together and, at the same time, create a revenue source,” Jem tells us, adding that the brand has been so well received that the group will move towards their third opening on Burleigh’s James Street in late July.
+“We started the business to bring our family together and, at the same time, create a revenue source,” Jem tells us, adding that the brand has been so well received that the group opened on Burleigh’s James Street in July 2018, the Pitt St. Sydney store opening in April 2019.

 Decked out in attractive pale green and white décor with Scandi cane lightshades and chairs, the new shop carries a neon one-liner on the wall: ‘This is how we bowl.’